 Governor Robert Bentley

 A native of Columbiana, Alabama, Governor Bentley earned his undergraduate and medical degrees from the University of Alabama.
 In 1969, after completing medical school, he joined the U.S. Air Force as a captain, serving as a general medical officer and later as an interim hospital commander.
 Following his military service, Bentley began a medical residency at the University of Alabama and then opened a medical practice in Tuscaloosa.
 During his career as a board-certified dermatologist, he has founded a number of small businesses, including Alabama Dermatology Associates, which he helped build into one of the largest dermatology practices in the southeastern United States.
 In 2002 and again in 2006, Bentley was elected to represent Tuscaloosa County in the Alabama House of Representatives, where he served on the Education Appropriations, Boards and Commissions, and Agriculture and Forestry Committees.
 He was elected Alabama's governor in November 2010.
-Bentley serves as the Appalachian Regional Commission's 2014 states' co-chair and also served as states' co-chair in 2012.
+Bentley served as the Appalachian Regional Commission's states' co-chair in 2014 and in 2012.